kcyu2014/bcnn_kyu/README.md

 # BCNN for fine-grained recognition #

 This repository contains the code reproducing the results published in ICCV 2015 paper "Bilinear CNN Models for Fine-grained Visual Recognition."
 The model is evaluated on cub-200-2011, FGVC-aircraft and cars dataset.
-We tested our code on Ubuntu 14.04.
+We tested our code on Ubuntu 14.04 using Nvidia K40 GPU.

 ##Dependencies##